top of page

 Molly Dennis Profile Photo.jpg

-Here in Rochester, I have served on the PAIIR Advisory Council for over 5 years.
-I volunteered for Mayo Hospice for over ten years as a facilitator for the Healing Camp.
-I have also been a Girl Scout leader from 2013 until 2024 for an amazing Red River Valley Troop.
-I have been active in our local school’s PTA, hosted national night outs and have been an active community member.
-So much so that I was even asked by former Councilmember Sandra Means to be the community organizer back in 2015 to help connect families in the neighborhood.
-I love Rochester and bless to call Rochester my family’s permanent home.
+Here in Rochester, I have served on the PAIIR (Parents are Important in Rochester) Advisory Council for over 5 years.
+I have volunteered for Mayo Hospice for over ten years as a facilitator for the Healing Camp.
+I have also been a Girl Scout leader from 2013 until 2024 for an amazing Red River Valley troop.
+I have been active in our local school’s PTA, hosted several Nite to Unites (formally National Night Out) and have been an active community member.
+So much so that I was even asked by former ward 6 Councilmember Sandra Means to be the community organizer back in 2015 to help connect families in our neighborhood.
+I love Rochester and bless to call Rochester my family’s permanent home. â€‹

 bottom of page